 HSAs are individual savings accounts designed to pay for qualified medical expenses of a participant (plus spouse and dependents) in a high-deductible health plan.
 An HSA plan has two components:

 The savings account is designed to pay for routine medical expenses/and or provide savings for the future.
 Money put into the account can be used either during the year or accumulated in the account.

 Allowable medical expenses are defined by the IRS and are much broader than most insurance carriers (i.e., includes dental, vision).
 For additional information refer to the IRS Publication 502 for specific details.

-- High deductible health plans, like the $1800 Deductible Health Plan, have lower premiums than other plans with copayments.
+- High deductible health plans have lower premiums than other plans with copayments.

 - By allowing individuals to keep any unused money in the HSA, there are incentives for consumers to check bills, compare costs, and evaluate urgency/frequency of appointments.

 Q4.
 Who is eligible for a Health Savings Account?